cianmscannell/SDE/README.md

 This numerically solves a SDE written in Ito form as dX = mu*X*dt + sigma*X*dB_t - this is known as a geometric brownian motion.
 This has particular use in mathematical finance for simulating stock prices which follow a Black-Scholes model.

 However, one could easily adapt this to any SDE of their choice by simpily changing the functions a(x,t) and b(x,t).

+UPDATE: Added a more advanced solver for coupled SDEs, with a corresponding example.